ianjohndawson/CubeBeat/README.md

 Set a tempo, mark the turns that should land on the click, and gradually ramp up speed without breaking the timing pattern.
 Single HTML file, works on iPad, iPhone and desktop.

+## Inspiration

+Built after watching a YouTube video by cubetrainer (https://www.youtube.com/watch?v=eQo8kiGi1x4) about metronome training for speedcubing — the idea that the brain coordinates complex sequences of movement by tracking time, and that giving an algorithm a time signature accelerates how quickly it gets internalised.
+Worth a search if the technique interests you.

 ## What it does

 Rather than drilling algorithms by raw repetition, drill them against a metronome.
 The clicks fall not on every turn, but on the *finishing* turns — typically U-face moves or wherever the algorithm naturally lands.
 Your brain learns when each muscle should fire and in what order, which builds fluid execution at speed rather than the brittle, jittery pattern that comes from blasting through algorithms as fast as you can.